EriksenJ/ra_guide/README.md

 ## VS Code

 VS Code is a general text editor great for all things from developing python, R, or markdown document.

+VSCode also has great version control features included

-You can add functionality by installing plugins.
+You can add functionality by installing extensions.
+Some favorite extensions

-Some favorite plugins
+- Git History
+- Github Copilot (free for academic users)
+- Grammarly (for the non-native English writers)
+- LaTeX workshop
+- Markdown All in One
+- Python
+- Quarto
+- R (consider using this together with `radian`)

--
+- Stata Emjeamced

 Installation with `scoop` on windows